 \section{Acknowledgments}

-This article was written while the third-named author was visiting the University of Winnipeg.
+We are grateful to Michel Waldschmidt, Francis Brown, and Daniel Bertrand for insightful discussions and correspondences.
+This article was written while Nemoto was visiting the University of Winnipeg.
 He would like to thank the Department of Mathematics and Statistics for their hospitality.
-The third-named author was supported by Waseda University Grant for Early Career Researchers (Project number: 2025E-041).
-This work was partially supported by the NSERC Discovery Grant ``Arithmetic and Geometry of Mixed Motives".
+Nemoto was supported by Waseda University Grant for Early Career Researchers (Project number: 2025E-041).
+Eskandari and Nemoto were partially supported by the NSERC Discovery Grant ``Arithmetic and Geometry of Mixed Motives".